dulwichpsycotherapy/website/faq.md

     			  <p class="mdownf">This is a very important question as there are a vast number of Counsellors and Psychotherapists who advertise their services and currently no law that prevents anyone from calling themselves  a Psychotherapist or Counsellor.</p>
     			  <p class="mdownf">So how do you know if your therapist is right for you?
 Does the Psychotherapist provide a designated and private room for sessions, and are you treated with respect?
 Does the therapist maintain boundaries and give you time and an opportunity to ask appropriate questions? </p>
     			  <p>Alternatively does the therapist make inappropriate self-disclosures or ask intrusive questions, behave in a seductive manner or make sexual advances?
 If this occurs you can seek advice from your GP and /or the therapist’s registration body.</p>
     			  <p>The most important decision is based on how you feel when you meet the Psychotherapist or Counsellor for the first time.
-Trust your intuition and check that the Practioner is registered or whether they have a substantive paid post or is it rather voluntary (sometimes called honorary or trainee) post in the nhs.</p>
+Trust your intuition and check that the Practioner is registered or whether they have a substantive paid post or is it rather voluntary (sometimes called honorary or trainee) post in the NHS.</p>
-    				<p>At the initial assessment meeting with your therapist you should begin to get a sense of what you want from therapy aside from your presenting problem(s) or unhappiness: some sort of formulation that makes sense to you.
+    				<p>Certainly at the initial assessment meeting with your therapist you should begin to get a sense of what you want from therapy aside from your presenting problem(s) or unhappiness: some sort of formulation that makes sense to you.
 This should always be a joint enterprise and you should be allowed to ask appropriate questions.
-Forget the caricature of the therapist who sits in silence for fifty minutes and replies to every question with "what do you think ?"
+Forget the caricature of the therapist who sits in silence for fifty minutes and replies to every question with "what do you think?"
 This may be appropriate at times but should rarely happy these days especially in an initial assessment.</p>
     		  </div>
     		</div>
     	</div>